perebaj/jjhandbook/work/birdie.md

     - Volume/Disk usage of a pod is at 90%
 - [bug] shadow pubsub timeout withoud nack or error message (difference between pubsub timeout x sdk library)
 - Avoid build image all time.
 Just promote the most recent 🤔
+- Histogram buckets with wise values can save your API metrics
 ---

 ## TODO